iddi/oogway-processing/oogway/README.md

 ### heading
     heading()
 Return the oogway's current heading angle, in degrees.
+Notice that this angle might be different from the angle that was accumulated by the "left", "right" and "setHeading" commands.
+The returned angle is always in (-180, 180].

 ### towards
     towards(x, y)